TheRainbowPhoenix/CPGameTemplate/README.md

 ## Why is there HHK and BIN
 Design decisions made us split between ELF-compatible "hhk" and raw executable binary (or shellcode, kinda) "bin"

+## Adding your own assets and fonts

+TODO: how to use tools, and create make target with python installed on the docker file

 ## Contributors